Passive House Buildings for all Climates

 Passive House Premium: far more renewable energy is produced than needed.
 It is, therefore, a goal for the particularly ambitious: building owners and designers who want to go beyond and provide not only for their own energy needs but that of others as well.

-- A preliminary meeting to discuss the goals of the building project;
+- Preliminary meeting between architect client and passive house consultant (can be architect or seperate professional) to discuss the goals of the building project;

-- Introduction of Passive House design and construction processes and requirements;
+- Introduction of Passive House design and construction processes and requirements to the WHOLE TEAM;

-- PHPP modeling throughout the project to improve results and address concerns;
+- PHPP modeling starting in schematic design and throughout the project to improve results and address concerns;

 Additional services required for a Passive House building:

-- Blower door test (Intermediary with air leak testing and final report);
+- Blower door test (Intermediary during the construction process with air leak testing and final report);

 Blower door testing is necessary during construction.
 This can be done by anybody who has the equipment and understands the procedure required by Passive House.
 A final blower door test has to be done by an independent third party to record the final result.

 - Thermal bridging calculation;

 If the design is done based on Passive House principles and pertinent design details provided this might not be necessary